This post may contain affiliate links. Please see our disclosure policy.

 Remove Excess Moisture: It’s important to squeeze the water out of the courgette after it’s grated to ensure you don’t have a watery batter.
 Lay the grated courgette between two sheets of kitchen roll and pat dry.
 Otherwise, pop the grated courgette in a clean tea towel and then wrap up and squeeze out the excess water over the sink.

-Making The Frosting: It's totally optional to make the frosting as the loaf cake itself is so delicious and moist without it.
+Making the Frosting: It’s totally optional to make the frosting as the loaf cake itself is so delicious and moist without it.
 However, if you do ice the cake, it does of course take it to the next level.
-I would just make sure the cake is completely cool before spreading on the frosting as you don't want to risk melting it.
+Make sure the cake is completely cool before spreading on the frosting as you don’t want to risk melting it.

 Frequently Asked Questions

 Chocolate chips are small teardrop shaped chocolate droplets that have been specifically designed to withstand high temperatures and hold their shape when baking.
-This means they don’t melt and look rather pretty in things like cookies and brownies - they also tend to taste sweeter as they usually have a higher sugar content and lower cocoa butter content than chocolate bars.
+This means they don’t melt and look rather pretty in things like cookies and brownies – they also tend to taste sweeter as they usually have a higher sugar content and lower cocoa butter content than chocolate bars.
 In contrast, chocolate chunks (made from chopping up your own chocolate bar) will vary in size and melt into gloriously gooey pools of melted chocolate during baking.
-They won’t look as pretty or uniform, but will taste absolutely delicious.
-You also have more control of the sugar level as you can vary your choice of chocolate.
 I specifically chose to use chopped chocolate in this Chocolate Courgette Cake as I love coming across the puddles of molten chocolate.

 Other recipes you may enjoy:

-Easy baking recipes are something I love.
-I find often the most delicious bakes are not those fancy, intricately decorated cakes but the ones that are super simple.
-They are the one that go down very well, I find.
-Try my Brownie Bites, they are little individual brownies that are very quick and easy.
-My Orange and Almond Cake is another one of those easy peasy recipes that comes together quickly and easily.
-If you do want something with an icing, you must try my Banana Bread Bars.
-They have a burnt honey cream on top and are frankly one of my favourites.
-An elevated banana bread.
-Simple Moist Chocolate Cake is a great one for an easy birthday cake.
+Try my Brownie Bites, my Orange and Almond Cake and my Chocolate Fudge Cake.
+My simple Moist Chocolate Cake is a great one for an easy birthday cake.
 It has a moist sponge and an easy ganache on top.
 Or this Easy Biscoff Cake is another to try for any celebration.
 It comes together easily but looks really impressive.

 Ingredients